RebeccaOyinloye/Customer_Data_Project/README.md

 ### Limitations:
 ---
-To ensure accuracy and reliability of the analysis, zero-value data points were excluded from the dataset, as they could potentially skew the results and misinterpret true trends and patterns.
+To ensure accuracy and reliability of the analysis, i had to remove all zero-value  were excluded from the dataset, as they could potentially skew the results and misinterpret true trends and patterns.